openshift/node-observability-agent/README.md

 - `NODE_IP` environment variable: IP address of the node on which to perform the profiling
 - `--storage` flag : folder to which the pprof files are saved
 - `--tokenFile` flag : file containing token to be used for kubelet profiling http request
-- `--crioUnixSocket` flag : file referring to the unix socket to be used for CRIO profiling

 It accepts requests for the following endpoints: